-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 "Week after week I would ask about it," he says, "and management would keep making excuses."

-"I decided, OK, if they really don't care about me, and they don't value me and what I do for the water park, then maybe I'll just stop doing it," he says.
+"I decided, OK, if they really don't care about me and they don't value me and what I do for the water park, then maybe I'll just stop doing it," he says.

 So on a busy summer day, Kris didn't show up to open the park.
 He let the flood of subsequent texts and voicemails from his managers go unanswered.
 No one else with his level of training was able to come in that morning.